axlandrade/multiobjective-public-edu-management/README.md

 If you use this work in your research, please cite the dissertation:

-> Andrade, A. S. (2026). *Análise Dinâmica de Redes de Corrupção com Equilíbrio Estrutural em Multigrafos*.
+> Andrade, A. S. (2026). *Dynamic Analysis of Corruption Networks with Structural Balance on Multigraphs*.
 Master's Thesis, Graduate Program in Mathematical and Computational Modeling, Federal Rural University of Rio de Janeiro, Seropédica, RJ, Brazil.